needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 * **StressTestScenes:** Contains stress test scenes for benchmarking.
 * **Tests:** Graphics tests (for image comparisons).

-Sample projects are using Hybrid Renderer V2 and require Unity 2020.1.a025 or later and SRP 9.0.0-preview package.
+Sample projects are using Hybrid Renderer V2 and require Unity 2020.1.0b3 or later and version 9.0.0-preview of the HDRP and URP packages.

-**IMPORTANT:** SRP 9.0.0-preview package is not currently released.
-The hybrid.renderer sample projects currently require cloning the SRP repository under the same parent folder as dots repository.
-SRP repository is located here: https://github.com/Unity-Technologies/ScriptableRenderPipeline.
-Checkout *hybrid-instancing2* branch.
+**IMPORTANT:** Note that verion 9.0.0-preview package has not yet been released, and is not available in the Package Manager.
+To use these sample projects, you must clone the Scriptable Render Pipeline repository under the same parent folder as the DOTS repository.
+The Scriptable Render Pipeline repository is located here: https://github.com/Unity-Technologies/ScriptableRenderPipeline.